 OHS is located in NE Portland, with a state-of-the-art animal shelter, veterinary hospital, and behavior facility.
 OHS has been in its current location at 1067 NE Columbia Blvd. since 1918, but is now in its third-generation shelter building.

 The current 46,000 sq. foot shelter opened in 2000 and can care for 92 small animals, 120 cats and 120 dogs.
 The shelter features outdoor exercise areas and an extensive dog path through a wooded wetland.
 Visitors to the 10-acre campus will find an award-winning rose garden and the oldest pet cemetery west of the Mississippi (which hosts the grave of Bobbi of Silverton, a national sensation in the 1920s).
-There is also an education hall for classroom instruction, a kitten playroom where online visitors can watch and interact with kittens from a computer, and offices for OHS Humane Officers, who are commissioned by the Oregon State Police to enforce animal cruelty laws.
+There is also an education hall for classroom instruction, an interactive kitten playroom where online visitors can observe and play with kittens from their computer, and offices for OHS Humane Officers, who are commissioned by the Oregon State Police to enforce animal cruelty laws.

 In 2007, OHS opened the adjoining 22,000 sq. foot Animal Medical Learning Center, consisting of the Holman Medical Center plus a behavior center that provides classes for the public.
 The medical center includes three surgical suites, on-site radiology, a pharmacy and multiple recovery rooms.

 OHS also operates the Westside Adoption Center at 6100 SW Macadam Ave. in Portland (located inside LexiDog Boutique).
 About 20 dogs and cats are available for adoption at Westside at any one time.
 Dogs at Westside benefit from spending their days in a large group area alongside other dogs in a doggie day care facility.
-Kittens are lodged in groups in colony rooms.
+Cats are housed in groups in colony rooms.

 Staff and Volunteers